ldalmeyer/Portf-Geometric-Insights/README.md

 Instructions : The code will run and generate figures automatically; no parameter specification is required.

 **Code: Simulation Shrinkage Results**
 The script "real_world_simulations_JSE.m" performs the simulation work that is performed on historical total return stock data, described in seen in section 7.3.
 The figures illustrating these results are performed in script JSE sim charts.m.
-These simulations are performed for unconstrained solutions (see Table 1.1) and constrained solutions V and VII (see Table 4.1).
+These simulations are performed for unconstrained solutions (see Table 1.1) and constrained solutions (see Table 4.1).
 More particularly, this code generates the results seen in:
 1. Subsection 7.3.2; the results are illustrated in Charts 7.11, 7.12 and 7.13.
 2. Subsection 7.3.2.1; the results are illustrated in Charts 7.15, 7.16 and 7.17.
 3. Subsection 7.3.2.2; the results are illustrated in Charts 7.19, 7.20 and 7.21.